naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/RBAC_MIGRATION_EXECUTIVE_SUMMARY.md

 ## Executive Overview

-The RBAC (Role-Based Access Control) and tenant enforcement migration project has successfully transformed the TritIQ Business Suite from a partially secured system to a comprehensively protected, enterprise-grade platform.
+The RBAC (Role-Based Access Control) and tenant enforcement migration project has successfully transformed the TRITIQ BOS from a partially secured system to a comprehensively protected, enterprise-grade platform.
 This migration ensures:

 - ✅ **100% permission enforcement** on all business-critical endpoints
 - ✅ **Automatic tenant isolation** preventing data leakage between organizations